corda/corda-docs/content/en/docs/corda-enterprise/4.4/tools-config-obfuscator.md

 }
 ```

-### Deobfuscation based on configuration directive
+### Deobfuscation based on configuration directives

 When run by a Corda node or service on a machine with the matching hardware address, the configuration would be deobfuscated on the fly and interpreted as shown in the example below: